QuentinJcb/QuentinJcb.github.io/btc-lstm.md

 ## Muche more data available thanks to Dask!

+Dask is a library that provides multi-core and distributed parallel execution on larger-than-memory datasets.

 ## References

 [^fn1]: David M. Q. Nelson, Adriano C. M. Pereira, and Renato A. de Oliveira.
 Stock market’s price movement prediction with LSTM neural networks.
 IEEE, 2017.